 Acupuncture is also combined with conventional medicine in treating diarrhea in adults.

 Acupuncturists treat people with diarrhea based on an individualized assessment of the excesses and deficiencies of qi located in various meridians.
 In the case of diarrhea, a qi deficiency is usually detected in the spleen meridian.
 As a result, acupuncture treatments often focus on strengthening this meridian.
-Moxibustion (a technique in which the herb mugwort is burned over specific acupuncture points) is often used because it is thought to reach deeper into the body than needling alone.
+Acupuncturists often use moxibustion (a technique in which the herb mugwort is burned over specific acupuncture points) because they believe it reaches deeper into the body than needling alone.

 If your diarrhea does not stop in 3 to 5 days, or if you become dehydrated, call your doctor.